omazapa/Kahi_plugins/Kahi_impactu/README.md

 # Installation

 ## Dependencies
-Please take a look at the dependencies of the plugins you want to install.
+Please take a look at the dependencies of the plugins you want to run.

 ## Package
 Install it with pip: